spatie/laravel-medialibrary/docs/responsive-images/generating-your-own-tiny-placeholder.md

 weight: 4
 ---

 When generating responsive images, the media library will generate a tiny version of your image which will be used for [progressive image loading](/laravel-medialibrary/v10/responsive-images/getting-started-with-responsive-images#progressive-image-loading).
-By default this tiny version will be blurred version of the original.
+By default, this tiny version will be a blurred version of the original.

 You can customize how the tiny version of the image should be generated.
-Maybe you want a to just use the dominant color instead of blur.
+Maybe you want to just use the dominant color instead of blur.
 In the  `responsive_images.tiny_placeholder_generator` of the `media-library` config file you can specify a class that implements `Spatie\MediaLibrary\ResponsiveImages\TinyPlaceholderGenerator`.
 This interface only requires you to implement one function:

 ```php
 public function generateTinyPlaceholder(string $sourceImagePath, string $tinyImageDestinationPath);